mz-tahmeed/Real-Estate-Price-Prediction-Project/README.md

 ## EDA
-I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+I looked at the distributions of the data and the value counts for the various categorical variables and completed some cleaning steps for Model Deployment.

 ![](images/eda1.png)
 ![](images/eda2.png)